AlyaaBah/-Robot-Arm-Control-Panel/README.md

 ## Workflow Summary

 - User selects motor positions using sliders
-- On form submission, values are sent to `save_pose.php` via POST
+- On form submission, values are sent to file.php via POST
 - Data is inserted into a table named `motors` with `motor1`, `motor2`, and `ID`
 - Confirmation message displays motor values and link to return to interface
 - Stored data can be extended to power physical servos or log user interactions